Liam-DeVoe/liam-devoe.github.io/_posts/2022-10-31-a-quirk-in-super.md

 C().f()
 ```

 Will this code crash when run?
 Obviously `A` doesn't inherit from anything, so that `super().f()` call is suspect.
 But at runtime a "super" of sorts does exist in `C` - namely, `B`.
-Place your bets now..
+Place your bets now...

 The answer, to my surprise, is that this code runs fine.
 My intuition of `super()` was a sort of static implementation, where if a class doesn't inherit from anything then any `super` call will fail (well, get forwaded to `object`, which obviously doesn't implement `f`).